Skip to main content

 4. 4

-Plug the breach — use softwood bungs (should be tied to every seacock), towels, cushions, or a collision mat
+Plug the breach — softwood bungs (tied to every seacock), towels, cushions, or a collision mat

 5. 5

-Reduce water pressure: slow the boat, heel away from the breach if below waterline
+Reduce water pressure: slow the boat, heel away from the breach if below the waterline

 6. 6